CE-Programming/toolchain/docs/libraries/fontlibc.rst

 Aligning Text
 -------------

-Implementing centered text, right-aligned text, and word wrap require being able to compute the width of a word or string of text.
+Implementing centered text, right-aligned text, and word wrap requires being able to compute the width of a word or string of text.
 The routine :code:`fontlib_GetStringWidth` provides this functionality.

 If you call :code:`fontlib_SetAlternateStopCode(' ')`, :code:`fontlib_GetStringWidth` and :code:`fontlib_DrawString` will stop drawing on spaces, giving you a chance to check if the next word will fit on screen.